10 Ways to Avoid Mosquito Bites in Tonga(c) Pxhere.com

 10 Ways to Avoid Mosquito Bites in Tonga(c) tongapocketguide.com

 For the reasons stated above, mosquitos are a lot more active in the wet season.
-The wet season in Tonga is between December and April/May (see What are the Seasons in Tonga?) and is when you will find the most mosquito activity.
+The wet season in Tonga is between November and April/May (see What is the Weather Like in Tonga?) and is when you will find the most mosquito activity.
 While we usually recommend visiting Tonga in its quietest season, if you really want to avoid mosquitos, the wet season is best avoided.
-Learn more about the weather in Tonga here.

 10 Ways to Avoid Mosquito Bites in Tonga(c) tongapocketguide.com

-With the idea of staying away from the rain, another way you can reduce your rainy days is by staying where in Tonga’s driest climate.
-Tongatapu is the island group with the driest climate, receiving approximately 1,600mm (63″) of rain a year compared to Vava’u which receives around 2,100mm (83″) a year.
-However, there are months of the year where Tongatapu does tend to experience more rainfall than Vava’u, so check out our Weather & Climate articles to see how much precipitation is typically experienced each month.
+With the idea of staying away from the rain, another way you can reduce your rainy days is by staying in Tonga’s driest climate.
+Tongatapu is the island group with the driest climate, receiving approximately 1,600 mm (63 in) of rain a year compared to Vava’u which receives around 2,100 m (83 in) a year!
+However, there are months of the year when Tongatapu does tend to experience more rainfall than Vava’u, so check out our Weather & Climate articles to see how much precipitation is typically experienced each month.

 10 Ways to Avoid Mosquito Bites in Tonga(c) tongapocketguide.com

-Yes, keeping on with the water theme, mosquitoes are particularly active around still pools of waters.
-Swimming pools and by the sea is usually Ok where water is moving, but stagnant ponds and puddles are typically where mosquitos live.
+Yes, keeping on with the water theme, mosquitoes are particularly active around still pools of water.
+Swimming pools and by the sea are usually Ok where water is moving, but stagnant ponds and puddles are typically where mosquitos live.
 So keep your long conversations or day bed away from pools of water.

 10 Ways to Avoid Mosquito Bites in Tonga(c) Tonga Ministry of Tourism